edsub/Goke_GK7102/README.md

 # Goke_GK7102
 Hacks for various Goke GK7102 based IP Cameras, incl Domoticz connection

+This works on the cheap DG-MYQ cloudcam from Digoo (at least version 3.2.8.0121 that appears to have a R/W /home folder)

 This reposirory is based on https://github.com/ant-thomas/zsgx1hacks , I made this copy to avoid messing things up.

 Features: